 The systems of closure of Sudanese regions in African art.

 Watch the video

 This flap is made up of an assembly of two vertical planks.
 It has a lock symbolizing the square and its inhabitants.
 Carefully sculpted, anthropomorphic and zoomorphic representations appeal to the rich Dogon cosmogony.
 The characters can symbolize previous generations, the mythical ancestors, but the owners of the attic are also frequently featured.
 Each of the characters at the top of the panel, related to spiritual life, wears a kanaga mask, exhibited by the Dogon during mourning ceremonies.
-Small scenes at the bottom of the panel also illustrate daily life, the work of the fields here in this case.
+Small scenes at the bottom of the panel also illustrate mythical animals of creation among the Dogon.
 Dark ochre patina.